Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

-Doing That Thing, Checks Are Basically What You Do If Your Trying To Preform A Specific Action, Each Check Has Its DL, This Is The Difficulty Level, When Preforming A Check, The DL Determines How Hard Is Is, To Preform A Check, Roll A D20, Then, Add Your Skill In That Kind Of Thing, If The Number Is Equal Or Higher Than The DL Of The Check, You Suceed, If It Is Lower, You Fail.
+Doing That Thing, Checks Are Basically What You Do If Your Trying To Preform A Specific Action, Each Check Has Its DL, This Is The Difficulty Level, When Preforming A Check, The DL Determines How Hard Is Is, To Preform A Check, Roll A D20, Then, Add Your Skill To It, And Then Add The Stat, If The Number Is Equal Or Higher Than The DL Of The Check, You Suceed, If It Is Lower, You Fail.
 To Gain More In A Skill, Your Cat Must Level Up.
-Every Level Your Cat Goes Up Allows It To Gain 1 Rank In A Certain Skill, The Max DL For Anything Is 30, And The Max Skill Level Is 10.
+Every Level Your Cat Goes Up Allows It To Gain 1 Rank In A Certain Skill, Their Is No Max DL, And The Max Skill Level Is 10, Though That Is Nearly Impossible To Get.
 This Adds To The RPG Aspect Of Reaction Cats.

 Ultimate Evolution:
 ======================